jmeydam/countcheck/README.md

 As analyzed in detail in the
 [simulation study](https://jmeydam.github.io/count-anomalies/simulation_study.html),
-if we gradually increase the factor from 1 to 8 we will find that number of cases exceeding the UCL is similar for the partial-pooling and true-theta UCLs, but initially substantially higher for the no-pooling UCLs, as was demonstrated here for a factor of 2.
+if we gradually increase the factor from 1 to 8 we will find that the number of cases exceeding the UCL is similar for the partial-pooling and true-theta UCLs, but initially substantially higher for the no-pooling UCLs, as was demonstrated here for a factor of 2.
 The no-pooling UCL performs poorly especially when the previously observed count _y_ was 0, leading to an UCL